OliverLysa/observatory-data-prep/README.md

 At its most basic, a measure of efficiency or productivity tells us about a relationship in terms of scale between an output and an input.
 Singular measures of resource efficiency/productivity (as opposite to combined measures e.g. total factor productivity) generally seek to track the effectiveness with which an economy or sub-national process uses resource inputs to generate material or service outputs or anthropocentric value of some description.

+"Intensity indicators compare trends in economic activity such as value-added, income or consumption with trends in specific environmental flows such as emissions, energy and water use, and flows of waste.
+These indicators are expressed as either intensity or productivity ratios, where intensity indicators are calculated as the ratio of the environmental flow to the measure of economic activity, and productivity indicators are the inverse of this ratio."
+(SEEA-Environment Extensions, 2012, pg.
+13).

 Economic-physical productivity i.e. the money value of outputs per mass unit of material resource inputs.
 At national level, can be measured from production perspective (GDP/DMC or DMI), or can be measured from consumption perspective (GDP/RMC or RMI).
 Other indicators could be the amount of waste generated in relation to economic output, or alternatively in relation to resource inputs/stocks.

 </details>

+##### Outputs

 #### 008_emissions.R